-U.S. investors in stock funds will take a big tax hit this year on capital gains that could top $300 billion after portfolio managers exhausted most of their loss reserves to offset several years of stock market advances.
+U.S. investors in stock funds will take a big tax hit this year on capital gains that could top $300 billion (198 billion pounds) after portfolio managers exhausted most of their loss reserves to offset several years of stock market advances.

 Even bigger tax bills may be coming the next few years too, after President Barack Obama proposed during his State of the Union speech on Tuesday raising the top capital gains and dividends tax rate to 28 percent, from 23.8 percent.
 The Republicans who control Congress have promised to oppose such a change.